itay1313/frontenddogma.com/contact/index.md

 #### Encryption

-For data protection reasons your data are transferred over HTTPS.
+For data protection reasons your data are transferred via [HTTPS](https://en.wikipedia.org/wiki/HTTPS), and encrypted using TLS.

 #### Server Logs

-The hosting provider of this website ([ALL-INKL.COM](https://all-inkl.com/PA68572347FA65)) collects and stores some information transferred by your browser in so called server log files.
+The hosting provider of this website ([ALL-INKL.COM](https://all-inkl.com/PA68572347FA65)) collects and stores some information transferred by your browser in so-called server log files.
 This information includes:

 * host name
 * IP address